liaisontw/MinifyStuff/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Minify-Stuff plugin removes HTML, CSS and JavaScript comments and also removes invisible (but downloaded) characters (space, tab, return key, etc.).
+Minify-Stuff plugin removes comments in HTML, CSS, and JavaScript files.
+This plugin also removes invisible (but downloaded) characters.

 == Description ==
-Minify-Stuff plugin removes HTML, CSS and JavaScript comments and also removes invisible (but downloaded) characters (space, tab, return key, etc.).
+Minify-Stuff plugin removes comments in HTML, CSS, and JavaScript files.
+This plugin also removes invisible (but downloaded) characters, such as spaces, tabs, and return keys.

 For an automatic installation through WordPress:
 1. Select Add New from the WordPress Plugins menu in the admin area.